 The tale is, a long ago, there were a beautiful girl and a poor young man who fell in love with each other but the father of the girl didn’t want her daughter to live a poor life.
-So he didn’t accept the relationship and force the girl to marry a rich person.
+So he didn’t accept the relationship and married her off to a rich guy.

 Butchers’ Bridge, Slovenia

 The Butchers’ Bridge is a pedestrian bridge over the river Ljubljanica in Ljubljana and it is the capital of Slovenia.
-This bridge opened on 10 July 2010 but before that in 1930, the main idea was made of the bridge in the same name by the architect Jože Plečnik.
+This bridge opened on 10 July 2010 but before that in 1930, the main idea was proposed to build the bridge in the same name by the architect Jože Plečnik.

 In a short span of time, the bridge took the heart of tourists for this love lock tradition and even some people say that the popularity is unexpectedly growing of this place.

 Luzhkov Bridge, Moscow